jacobobryant/biff/README.md

-# Biff
+# Biff: full-stack Clojure web framework

-Biff speeds up web development by providing as much functionality as possible out-of-the-box while making it easy to swap out, modify, or remove parts as your project grows.
+[Biff](https://biffweb.com) speeds up web development by providing as much functionality as possible out-of-the-box while making it easy to swap out, modify, or remove parts as your project grows.
 It's built with solo developers in mind and is quite opinionated in its approach to serving that use case.
 Biff has also been influenced by my experience working in enterprise SaaS and is perfectly capable of keeping large codebases maintainable.

 In short: Biff is built on the idea that web development can be both simple and easy.